Current Situation

 Proposed Next Steps

 1. Labour should publicly state that they would impose strict limitations upon future price cap increases to protect the consumer from spiralling energy prices.
 The wholesale increase of gas prices alone is not an attack line against the Tories.
 However, dismal gas storage levels are.
-In 2017, Centrica were allowed to close Rough, the country’s biggest gas storage site, without a replacement.
-This leaves the U.K. on a ‘just-in-time’ procurement strategy, providing no room to protect customers in the event of a crisis.
+In 2017, Centrica were allowed to close Rough, the country's biggest gas storage site, without a replacement.
+This leaves the U.K. on a 'just-in-time' procurement strategy, providing no room to protect customers in the event of a crisis.
 Many European countries have large storage facilities from which reserves have been drawn, shielding their citizens from surging energy bills.
-Since the start of the year, France has withdrawn gas reserves totalling ten times that of Britain’s entire stockpile.
+Since the start of the year, France has withdrawn gas reserves totalling ten times that of Britain's entire stockpile.
 In April, French citizens saw a maximum increase of 4% on their energy bills.
 Meanwhile, Britons received an energy price cap increase of 54%.
-The Russian invasion of Ukraine has exacerbated the problem but is not solely responsible.
-Natural gas accounts for approximately 40% of British energy consumption, and under this Conservative government, the British public have been falling out of a plane without a parachute, trusting the Tories to catch them.
-The Tories have failed.
-Labour’s current windfall tax proposal, while important, is only being positioned as a one-off levy.
-Cutting VAT on home energy bills provides some relief, but not nearly enough.
+Labour's current windfall tax proposal, while important, is only being positioned as a one-off levy.
 Consumers need to be protected from future crises, not just this one.

 2. Labour should advocate for an increase in worker salaries, starting with aligning the minimum wage to the real living wage.
 Rising inflation costs should be addressed through increased interest rates.
 However, the last time inflation accelerated to this extent, it took years to get it under control.
 British people cannot cope with a cost-of-living crisis that lasts years.
 Raising the minimum wage would provide support to the country's lowest earners at a time when they need it most, at a much faster rate than a home insulation initiative would.